vspaz/jsondiff/README.md

 * there's an **optional** config (see below) when dealing with a large number of fields.
 * jsondiff requires no 3d party modules.

+**NOTE**: there's also an experimental WIP version implemented in C & Cython.

 ### install

 ```shell